HamidMolareza/QueraProblems/docs/CONTRIBUTING.md

    [Pull Requests](https://github.com/HamidMolareza/QueraProblems/pulls)
    that relate to your submission.
 You don't want to duplicate effort.
 3. Fork the project
-4. Create your branch (`git checkout -b QUERA-QUESTION-NUMBER`)
+4. Create your branch from `Utility` branch (if your solution is base C#) or `SolutionFormat` (if your solution is not base C#)
+5. Solve problem
-5. Commit your changes (`git commit -m 'Solve question'`)
+6. Commit your changes
-6. Open a Pull Request
+7. Open a Pull Request

+> **Important:** We use github action to generate/update README file.
+So it is important that create your branch from `Utility` or `SolutionFormat`.
+Otherwise, GitHub action will not work.